Definition

 Anyone in Clark County suffering from prescription drug abuse is encouraged to reach out to Southern Nevada Area Narcotics Anonymous.

-1. What is DUI of prescription drugs in Nevada?
+1. What is DUI of prescription drugs?

 Example: Greg is an insomniac who has a prescription for Ambien to help him sleep.
 One evening he takes a pill just before getting a call from his boss instructing him to rush to the Henderson office for an emergency meeting.
 He makes himself some strong coffee in an effort to fight off his sleep deprivation and hops into the car.